 The Resource and Support Hub (RSH)

-The contract is delivered by a consortium, with Options as contractual lead and Social Development Direct (SDD) as technical and delivery lead.
-It includes Global Child Protection Services (GCPS), Terre des Hommes (TdH) and Sightsavers as key delivery partners.
-The programme will run for 2 years, with a potential extension of up to an additional 3 years.
+The contract is delivered by a consortium, with Options as contractual lead, Social Development Direct as technical and delivery lead and GCPS Consulting, Terre des Hommes, Sightsavers and Translators without Borders as key delivery partners.
+The programme was launched in December 2019 and will run until the end of 2021, with a potential extension until 2024.